Created By: Solomon Githu

 Audio classification is a fascinating field with numerous applications, from speech recognition to sound event detection.
 Training AI models has become easier by using pre-trained networks.
 The transfer learning approach uses a pretrained model which is already trained using a large amount of data.
 This approach can significantly reduce the amount of labeled data required for training, it also reduces the training time and resources, and improves the efficiency of the learning process, especially in cases where there is limited data available.

 Finally, for deployment, this project requires a low-cost, small and powerful device that can run optimized Machine Learning models.
 The wearable will also require ability to connect to an OLED display using general-purpose input/output (GPIO) pins.
 Power management is another most important consideration for a wearable.
-The ability to easily connect a small battery, acheive low power consumption, and have battery charging would be great.
+The ability to easily connect a small battery, achieve low power consumption, and have battery charging would be great.
 In this case, the deployment mode makes use of the XIAO ESP32S3 development board owing to it's small form factor, high performance and lithium battery charge management capability.

 Components and Hardware Configuration